-35 George Washington to Philip van Rensselaer, February 8, 1778, Writings of Washington 10:431.
+50 George Washington to Henry Jackson, February 14, 1780, Writings of George Washington 18:9.

-36 George Washington to Pennsylvania Safety Council, December 22, 1776, Writings of Washington 6:422.
+51 George Washington to Pennsylvania Safety Council, December 22, 1776, Writings of George Washington 6:422.

-37 George Washington to Stephen Moylan, April 29, 1778, Writings of Washington 11:322-3.
+52 George Washington to Stephen Moylan, April 29, 1778, Writings of George Washington 11:322-3.

-Bellesiles tells us that Washington ordered his officers to start carrying half-pikes, and suggests that the motivation was partly to deal with the shortage of arms.38 But as usual, a careful reading shows that what Washington ordered was not driven by a shortage of firearms, but the different needs that officers had for arms compared to the privates:
+careful reading shows that what Washington ordered was not driven by a shortage of firearms, but the different needs that officers had for arms compared to the privates:

-As the proper arming of the officers would add considerable strength to the army, and the officers themselves derive great confidence from being armed in time of action, the General orders every one of them to provide himself with a half-pike or spear, as soon as possible; firearms when made use of with drawing their attention too much from the men; and to be without either, has a very aukward and unofficerlike appearance.39
+As the proper arming of the officers would add considerable strength to the army, and the officers themselves derive great confidence from being armed in time of action, the General orders every one of them to provide himself with a half-pike or spear, as soon as possible; firearms when made use of with drawing their attention too much from the men; and to be without either, has a very aukward and unofficerlike appearance.
+54